expressjs/expressjs.com/en/guide/routing.md

 The app will now be able to handle requests to `/birds` and `/birds/about`, as well as call the `timeLog` middleware function that is specific to the route.

-But by if the parent rout `/birds` has path params, it will not be accessible by default from the sub-routes, to make it accessible you need to pass the `mergeParams` option to the `Router` constructor, [reference](https://expressjs.com/en/4x/api.html#app.use).
+But if the parent rout `/birds` has path params, it will not be accessible by default from the sub-routes, to make it accessible you need to pass the `mergeParams` option to the `Router` constructor, [reference](https://expressjs.com/en/4x/api.html#app.use).

 ```js